-Equity awards for fiscal 2013 consist of a mix of equity vehicles, including stockoptions, RSUs and MSUs, such that 35% of the shares granted were in the form of stock options, 40% were in the form of RSUs, and 25% were in the form of MSUs.
+Equity awards for fiscal 2013 consist of a mix of equity vehicles, including stockoptions, RSUs and MSUs, and generally 35% of the shares granted were in the form of stock options, 40% were in the form of RSUs, and 25% were in the form of MSUs.
 The amount of equity, if any, awarded by the Compensation Committee to executive officers varies based upon an executive's individual performance, an evaluation of his or her total compensation package, an evaluation of his or her accumulated equity holdings, the critical nature of the executive's position relative to the Company's success, the Company's retention needs, the Relevant Market Data, internal equity, role hierarchy and such other factors as the Compensation Committee determines relevant.
+Equity awards for fiscal 2013 for Mr. Levine were determined as a result of negotiations concerning his joining us as our President and Chief Executive Officer.
+For additional information regarding such awards, see "Employment, Change in Control and Severance Agreements", below.